BlueK1tt/DeployServer/README.md

 # DeployServer

-Update and deploy new commands and function on your home server from anywhere.
+Update and deploy new servers and services on your home server from anywhere.

-Just message(Not yet invented) to update the server files from your github repositories.
+(Currently) Send command through Curl request, making the server download github respository and deploy it using pm2.
+Eveyrthing on one device, using node multithread capabilties to share workload on CPU.